jaykansara2019/Beer_Categorization/README.md

 ### Model Train-Test split and Preliminary result
 The training sample was used at a default (75%) volume and 67% volume.
 The accuracy score obtained with 67% test data volume is 65% whereas the accuracy score with the default test volume (75%) is 64%.
-Further optimisation attempts will be performed by modifying the feature selection process and data stratification.

 ### Benefits:
 - Highly Flexible